-Syreeta Wright, who recorded professionally under the single name Syreeta, was a Grammy-nominated singer-songwriter, who recorded six albums for Motown.
+Syreeta Wright, who sang professionally under the single name Syreeta, was a Grammy-nominated singer-songwriter, who recorded six albums for Motown.
 Syreeta is best known for her work with her ex-husband Stevie Wonder and musical artist Billy Preston.
 With You I’m Born Again, her 1980 duet with Billy Preston was her biggest hit.

 Born Rita Wright, in Pittsburgh, she began singing at the age of four.
 A year later, her father, conscripted into the US army, was killed in the Korean war.
 She was brought up by her mother and grandmother in South Carolina and Detroit.
 After abandoning a wish to become a dancer because of the cost of ballet training, she was employed, in 1965, as a receptionist at Detroit’s leading record company, Motown.